EricDanielsH/eric-portfolio-v2/posts/student-accomodation-state.md

 # Introduction

-As a former student in the UK, I’ve had the unfortunate experience of dealing with the tough realities of student accommodation.
+As a current student in the UK, I’ve had the unfortunate experience of dealing with the tough realities of student accommodation.
 What should be an exciting time of **growth**, **learning**, and **independence** is too often overshadowed by the **poor living conditions** that many students are forced to endure.
 This blog post aims to **shed light on these issues**, explore why they persist, and discuss what can be done to **improve** the situation for future students.

 # The Exploitation of Inexperience and Limited Options